kingzamzon/docs/docs/faq.md

 ## Does the SDK work with Typescript?

 Yes, although types are not yet available, you can still import the SDK for your project.
 If the error ‘Cannot find module 'lit-js-sdk' or its corresponding type declarations’ appears on your IDE, create a .d.ts file that has ‘declare module 'lit-js-sdk’’ in it.
+If you'd like to see an example of a typescript project that imports the lit-js-sdk, check out the [Ceramic Integration](https://github.com/LIT-Protocol/CeramicIntegration).

 ## Why do I need to call saveSigningCondition() before getSignedToken()?
 Shouldn’t the former just return a JWT?